CyCLOPS at 41th EARSeL Symposium 2022

-CyCLOPS team was strongly participated at the 41th EARSel Symposium 2022 in Paphos, Cyprus on 13-16th of September 2022; four research studies were presented as oral presentations.
+The CyCLOPS team has participated at the 41th EARSeL Symposium 2022 in Paphos, Cyprus between 13-16.09.2022.
+Four research studies were presented as oral presentations.
 EARSeL is a scientific network of European remote sensing laboratories, coming from both academia and the commercial/industrial sector, which covers all fields of geoinformation and earth observation through remote sensing.

-- Assistant Professor Dr. Chris Danezis gave a presentation in Disaster Risk Reduction Special Session, entitled “The Establishment of the CyCLOPS Intergated Strategic Research Infrastructure Unit for the Geohazard Monitoring Activities: Considerations, Performance Assessment and Initial Results”.
+- Dr. Chris Danezis gave a presentation in the Disaster Risk Reduction Special Session, entitled “The Establishment of the CyCLOPS Integrated Strategic Research Infrastructure Unit for the Geohazard Monitoring Activities: Considerations, Performance Assessment and Initial Results”.
 He had the opportunity to promote CyCLOPS infrastructure and highlight the importance and benefit for Cyprus from establishing a strategic infrastructure unit for natural hazards funded under the CyCLOPS Project.

 15th of September 2022

-- PhD Candidate, Mrs. Kyriaki Fotiou, participated in the Special Session of New trends in Geological Remote Sensing with two presentations.
-Concerning the first presentation entitled “Satellite-Based Monitoring of an Active and Fast-Moving Landslide using PSI and DInSAR Analysis: The case study of Pissouri Village in Cyprus”.
+- Mrs. Kyriaki Fotiou, PhD Candidate, participated in the Special Session on New trends in Geological Remote Sensing with two presentations.
+The first presentation was titled “Satellite-Based Monitoring of an Active and Fast-Moving Landslide using PSI and DInSAR Analysis: The case study of Pissouri Village in Cyprus”.
 The specific study presents the preliminary findings of a spaced-based monitoring analysis carried out by means of Differential Interferometry (DinSAR) and Persistent Scatterer Interferometry (PSI) using the newly found CyCLOPS strategic infrastructure unit’s equipment.
-Regarding the second presentation focused on the “Potentiality of landslide detection in Open-Pit Mines using Satellite-Based techniques: The case study of Vasiliko Open-Pit Mine in Cyprus”, the investigation of the assesment to detect and monitor large- or small-scale landslides in open-pit limestone mines, using the Sentinel-1 constellation was presented.
+Regarding the second presentation focused on the “Potentiality of landslide detection in Open-Pit Mines using Satellite-Based techniques: The case study of Vasiliko Open-Pit Mine in Cyprus”, the investigation of the assessment to detect and monitor large- or small-scale landslides in open-pit limestone mines, using the Sentinel-1 constellation was presented.